Master’s Degree Description

 Miami University is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (please see Miami University’s Accreditation page).

 Note: Some courses, for example the Earth Expeditions courses, can be taken for stand-alone graduate credit outside the degree program.

 - Check out another video from our New York AIP Master Institution, the Wildlife Conservation Society/Bronx Zoo!

 Enrollment is open to applicants who hold a bachelor’s degree regardless of academic major or profession, who have consistent online access, and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, Jacksonville, New York City, San Diego, Seattle, and St. Louis.
 All coursework occurs online, while experiential learning takes place at Master Institutions.

 Accepted until February 28 each year for enrollment in the subsequent summer.
-Click here to review requirements and begin your application.
+The GRE is not required.
+Click here to review the requirements and begin your application.